 study the economics of social networks.

-examining how third parties and transnational linkages influence
+how third parties and transnational linkages influence interactions between

-interactions between central governments and insurgents groups within a
+central governments and insurgents groups within a bargaining framework,

-bargaining framework, where violence may occur if parties fail to reach or
+where violence may occur if parties fail to reach or maintain agreements.

 The University of Essex has a long and distinguished tradition as a centre